fhiso/sources-and-citations/citation-elements.md

 ### Terms

+{.ednote}  The concept of a *term* is new in this draft of the standard, introduced to refactor wording common to both *citation element names* and the new concept of a *datatype* into a single place.

 A **term** consists of a unique, machine-readable identifier, known as the **term name**, paired with a clearly-defined meaning for the concept or idea that it represents.
 This standard uses *terms* as *datatypes*